microsoft/php-sdk-binary-tools/README.md

 - When fetching the binary SDK from git, git `core.autocrlf` configuration directive set to `false` is recommended.
 - Tools, based on MSYS2, only accept paths with forward slashes.
 - Both Visual C++ toolset and the Windows SDK components have to be installed for the PHP SDK to work properly.
-- The VC++ toolset is still requried, even if another compiler, fe. clang, is intended to be used.
+- The VC++ toolset is still required, even if another compiler, fe. clang, is intended to be used.
 - `task.exe` is not a console application, some systems might not propagate exit code except the batch is explicitly run from `cmd /c`, etc.
-- `7za` should be prefered over `unzip` and `zip` for compatibility reasons.
+- `7za` should be preferred over `unzip` and `zip` for compatibility reasons.
-- If you experince some strange crashes on MSYS2 tools, try the phpsdk_rebase_msys2 tool.
+- If you experience some strange crashes on MSYS2 tools, try the phpsdk_rebase_msys2 tool.
 MSYS2 tools might be have unstable on ASLR enabled systems.